Frudawski/LUMOS/README.md

    * You can copy objects, save them and load them with the corresponding tools in the toolbar.
    * Note: LUMOS uses the radiosity approach and computation time increases significantly with increasing geometry complexity.
 * Add materials to surfaces (in material menu):
    * First add materials to the project by using the "add materials" tool in the toolbar.
 You can select multiple materials in one go.
-Materila data is provided in txt file format.
+Materil data is provided in txt file format.
 First row give the wavelengths, the second row the spectral reflectance or transmittance for windows.
    * After loading the materials, these will be listed in the table.
    * To apply a material to a surface, first select the surface in the list on the left side.
    * Apply any material by checking the selection box of that material in the table list.
-   * You can edit the integral reflactance of the material in the "rho" column for that surface.
+   * You can edit the integral reflectance of the material in the "rho" column for that surface.
    * You can apply one material to all room surfaces (not windows) by selecting the room in the list on the left side.
    * Each surface must have a material assigned, windows without material are treated as opening without material.
 * Add daylight data (in sky menu):